 Success on social media is a tough business.

-It takes a considerable amount of effort to develop new material to post on social media daily, if not multiple times per day.
-Even with automation tools that post on your behalf, it's still a lot of work.
+It takes considerable effort to develop new material to post on social media daily, if not multiple times per day.
+Even with automation tools that post on your behalf, it’s still a lot of work.

 Inevitably, all of that work only benefits the social media site.
-You see, their only goal is to keep users on the social media site.
+Their only goal is to keep users on the social media site.